 Measles was virtually unseen in the United States for many years until a Disney World outbreak in 2014.
 This deadly disease is a major problem worldwide, killing over 700,000 children per year.
-There is a current outbreak of over 50 cases of measles in Missouri due to fear of vaccines.
+There is a current outbreak of over 50 cases of measles in Minnesota due to fear of vaccines.

 Polio infected nearly 60,000 children, causing more than 3,000 deaths in the United States, at the height of the 1952 epidemic.
 Since the polio vaccine was introduced, polio has been completely eliminated in North America.

 Pertussis, also known as whooping cough, has seen a resurgence due to a decrease in vaccination rates.
 The pertussis bacteria produce weeks of coughing spasms that cannot be cured with an antibiotic.
 In infants, pertussis can lead to death.